akamai/terraform-provider-akamai/docs/resources/activations.md

   Activations
 ---

-# resource_akamai_appsec_activations
+# akamai_appsec_activations

-The `resource_akamai_appsec_activations` resource allows you to activate or deactivate a given security configuration and version.
+The `akamai_appsec_activations` resource allows you to activate or deactivate a given security configuration version.

 ## Example Usage